GeorgeD19/bootstrap-password/README.md

 bootstrap-password
 ===========
+**If you are interested in taking over this code, please send us a message, anyone is welcome!**

 Bootstrap based password field with declarative options and extensive customizability, including password strength indicators.

 [Multiple demos available showing customization options.](http://alienfast.github.io/bootstrap-password/)